CU4002 - Digital Design and Image Making (2020/21)

 |School||School of Computing and Digital Media|

 |Total study hours||300|

-This module provides an introduction to designing visual images and to the creation of vector and bitmaped images.
-Students will learn how to design, create and prepare images for use in animation and interactive applications, utilising industry stadard software and the working methods of a visual designer.
+Module description: This module provides an introduction to designing visual images and to the creation of vector and bitmapped images.
+Students will learn how to design, create and prepare images for use in animation and interactive applications, utilising industry standard software and the working methods of a visual designer.